KimberleyCook/webpack-tutorial/README.md

 # Webpack tutorial

-These are the files from my intro to webpack tutorial that can be found on Medium.
+These are the files for my intro to webpack article that is on [Medium](https://medium.com/@kimberleycook/intro-to-webpack-1d035a47028d#.djftkyjhm).